 BPA-Free Coffee Maker

-**If** you drink coffee, this 12 cup stainless steel percolator and this french press are great BPA-free options, which is bad for you and any future children you may have the privilege to cuddle and/or be pooped on by.
+**If** you drink coffee, this 12 cup stainless steel percolator and this french press are great BPA-free options.

 I have a giant $100+ harsch crock, but if I could go back in time I would prefer to have these inexpensive fermenting jars.
 Many ferments (like sauerkraut and dilly sticks) do just fine in a jar, but others (like pickles) sometimes have mold issues.
 Airlocks prevent that, yay!